danfuzz/samizdat/doc/samizdat-0-lib/Box.md

 <br><br>
 ### Primitive Definitions

-#### `makeMutableBox(value?) <> box`
+#### `makeCell(value?) <> cell`

-Creates a mutable box, with optional pre-set value.
-The result of a call to this function is a box which can be set any number of times using `store`.
-The contents of the box are accessible by calling `fetch`.
+Creates a cell (a mutable box), with optional pre-set value.
+The result of a call to this function is a cell which can be set any number of times using `store`.
+The contents of the cell are accessible by calling `fetch`.

-The initial box content value is the `value` given to this function.
+The initial cell content value is the `value` given to this function.
 This is what is returned from `fetch` until `store` is called to replace it.
 If `value` is not supplied, `fetch` returns void until `store` is called.